gumeo/accSDA/README.md

 This package is currently under development, although most of the functionality is there already!
 You can now do sparse discriminant analysis with the package, but the visualization tools are being implemented and tested.

+# Why should you use this package?

+Do you have a data set with a **lot of variables and few samples**?
+Do you have **labels** for the data?

+Then you might be trying to solve an *p>>n* classification task.

+This package includes functions that allow you to train such a classifier in a sparse manner.
+In this context *sparse* means that only the best variables are selected for the final classifier.
+In this sense you can also interpret the output, i.e. use it to identify important variables for your classification task.
+The current functions also handle cross-validation for tuning the sparsity, look at the documentation for further description/examples.

 # Installation

 You can install the package from CRAN or for the development version, you can install directly from github.